Installing Buildkite Agent on Red Hat Enterprise Linux, CentOS, and Amazon Linux

 Running multiple agents

-You can run as many parallel agents on the one machine as you wish by duplicating the systemd service configuration file, for example:
+You can run as many parallel agent workers on the one machine as you wish with the spawn configuration setting, or by passing the --spawn flag.

 Upgrading